How DMT is Made: Source, Process, Brewing

 It may not be possible to test the potency of homemade DMT or 5-MeO-DMT so the dosage cannot be accurately measured.
 This might increase the risk of unpleasant experiences or ‘bad trips’, which can make people more at risk of accidental harm, vulnerability, anxiety, or paranoia.

-Where does DMT for therapeutic use come from?
+DMT production for therapeutic use

 Although DMT is not legal, it has been used in a small number of studies to investigate its therapeutic potential.
 In these studies, DMT is administered to subjects via a vape pen, intravenously, or drank in ayahuasca tea.